ODIM-Project/ODIM/README.md

   -   An underlying Ubuntu OS platform
   -   The containerd container engine
-  -   The resource aggregator and the plugin microservice pods
+  -   The Resource Aggregator and the plugin microservice pods
   -   The infrastructure pods containing all the third-party services
   -   Kubelet, Kubeproxy, and the Kubernetes control plane comprising the API server, Scheduler, and the Controller-Manager